 On September 19, 2007, Israel declared that Gaza had become a “hostile territory.”
 With support from Egypt under President Husni Mubarak, Israel tightened its blockade of the Gaza Strip.

 Israel’s 2008–2009 and 2012 assaults on the Gaza Strip enhanced Hamas’ stature and popularity among Palestinians and internationally.
 In May 2010 the moderate Islamist party ruling Turkey expressed its sympathy for Hamas by permitting the Mavi Marmara, sponsored by the Islamist Humanitarian Relief Foundation, to join a flotilla to relieve the besieged population of the Gaza Strip.
-Israel attacked the Mavi Marmara, killing nine unarmed Turkish citizens.
+Israel attacked the Mavi Marmara, killing eight unarmed Turkish citizens and one unarmed US citizen of Turkish origin.
+(A tenth victim fell into a coma and died in May 2014.)
 This incident led to the freeze of the previously warm relations between Turkey and Israel.

 Ariel Sharon suffered a stroke that put him in a permanent coma in January 2006.
 (He would die eight years later.)
 Ehud Olmert replaced him as prime minister and leader of Kadima.

 From December 2006 to September 2008 Olmert and Abbas conducted secret negotiations that came close to agreement.
 The contents of those talks were revealed to Al Jazeera and published as “the Palestine Papers” in January 2011.
 Since then, Olmert and Abbas have publicly confirmed that they agreed on demilitarization of the Palestinian state; stationing of an American-led international security force on the border between Palestine and Israel; sharing Jerusalem and an international committee to oversee its holy sites; and return of 10,000 Palestinian refugees to Israel and compensation and resettlement for the rest.